selemis/selectrix/PLUGIN_DEVELOPMENT.md

 # Plugin Development Guide

-This guide explains how to develop external plugins for File Selector.
+This guide explains how to develop external plugins for Selectrix.

 ## Overview

-File Selector supports external plugins through a simple plugin API.
+Selectrix supports external plugins through a simple plugin API.
 Plugins are loaded dynamically from JAR files placed in the `plugins/` directory.

 ## Getting the Plugin API

 ### Option 1: Maven Local (Recommended)

-From the FileSelector project root, publish the API to your local Maven repository:
+From the Selectrix project root, publish the API to your local Maven repository:

 ```bash
 ./gradlew publishPluginApiPublicationToMavenLocal
 ```

 This publishes to `~/.m2/repository` as:
-- **Group ID:** `org.example.fileselector`
+- **Group ID:** `com.selectrix.selectrix`
 - **Artifact ID:** `plugin-api`
 - **Version:** `1.0`